314dev/PI/docs/source/clouds/cluster.rst

     # 90 seconds before training ends
     SBATCH --signal=SIGUSR1@90

-If auto-resubmit is not desired, it can be turned off in the :class:`~pytorch_lightning.plugins.environments.slurm_environment.SLURMEnvironment` plugin:
+If auto-resubmit is not desired, it can be turned off in the :class:`~pi_ml.plugins.environments.slurm_environment.SLURMEnvironment` plugin:

 .. code-block:: python

-    from pytorch_lightning.plugins.environments import SLURMEnvironment
+    from pi_ml.plugins.environments import SLURMEnvironment

     trainer = Trainer(plugins=[SLURMEnvironment(auto_requeue=False)])